nics-tw/petsard/doc_site/content/docs/best-practices/multi-table.md

 - Insufficient association between categorical variables (e.g., similarity between city and rating only 0.20)
 - Some data items could not be correctly associated (e.g., amenities fee and check-in date)

-Upon observation, the main cause was that the original data had many bimodal distributions, with a large portion of people not giving tips (= 0).
+Upon observation, the main cause was that the original data had many bimodal distributions, with a large portion of people not giving tips (amenities_fee = 0).
 These parametric statistical limitations, coupled with the constraint limitations after categorical field encoding, made us understand that HMA is not suitable for use as a product or service.

 ## The Necessity of Database Denormalization